Air Fryer Strawberry Turnovers

 - Preheating the air fryer can make a difference.
 Preheating will help with even cooking and less wait time in the beginning.
 If you don’t preheat, the first batch will cook differently than the next, etc.

 - Tongs are also very useful since the air fryer gets HOT!
-The Mealthy Crisp Lid came with a small pair of tongs which are perfect for pulling out your food.
-Always be careful and use a utensil because it’s hot in there!
+Always be careful and use a utensil.

 - Remember to always read the instruction manual and follow what your manufacturer recommends.